West Alabama Tigers: Football

 Until 1952, the Tigers played home games at Livingston High School.
 From then on, all their home games were played at Tiger Stadium, a 7,000-capacity stadium located on filled-in land that was previously known as "Crawdad Creek."
-The next season saw the team finish 6-3-1.
-During Mancha’s third season, the team started off 2-4 but came back to end the season 5-5.
-This season was the last in Mancha’s tenure at LSTC, after which he took over as defensive coordinator at Florida State.
+The next season saw the team finish 6–3–1.
+During Mancha's third season, the team started off 2-4 but came back to end the season 5-5.
+This season was the last in Mancha's tenure at LSTC, after which he took over as defensive coordinator at Florida State.
 Mancha departed with an 18-10-2 overall record.

-The Tigers went 15 years without a winning season after Mancha's departure; the most successful season was 1965 when they finished 5-4.
+The Tigers went 15 years without a winning season after Mancha's departure; the most successful season was 1965 when they finished 5–4.
 Their luck finally started to change after hiring Morris Higginbotham in 1967.
 Before coming to Livingston, he was one of the most successful high school coaches in Alabama, compiling a 111-27-8 record.
-The native of Birmingham, earned Alabama Collegiate Conference Coach of the Year honors for the efforts of his 1968 team that featured a 9-2 mark and an appearance in the Peanut Bowl in Dothan, Alabama.
+The native of Birmingham, earned Alabama Collegiate Conference Coach of the Year honors for the efforts of his 1968 team that featured a 9–2 mark and an appearance in the Peanut Bowl in Dothan, Alabama.
 Higginbotham remained at the school for three seasons, leading the Tigers to a 19-9-2 record.

 Higginbotham was succeeded by assistant head coach Mickey Andrews.
-Similar to former LU head coach, Vaughn Mancha, Andrews starred in football and baseball at the University of Alabama from 1961-1964 before being hired at the university in 1967.
+Similar to former LU head coach, Vaughn Mancha, Andrews starred in football and baseball at the University of Alabama from 1961 to 1964 before being hired at the university in 1967.
 Andrews spent three seasons guiding the UWA football team, leading the Tigers to a 24-7-2 record during his tenure.
 The team also won their first and only championship in school history during the 1971 season defeating Arkansas Tech.
 LU's bid for a second consecutive NAIA National Championship came up short to Carson-Newman in the 1972 NAIA semi-final.
-The teams battled to a 7-7 tie, but a controversial tiebreaker ruling went in favor of Carson-Newman.
+The teams battled to a 7–7 tie, but a controversial tiebreaker ruling went in favor of Carson-Newman.